Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - You need to use two html files so you can link and navigate through them.
 - In each HTML file, I used a common boilerplate to create a baseline.
 - The index.html is used as a display page to welcome users to my page.
 There is a play message in the bottom that when clicked, it directs to the game.html where you can play the game
-- For the index.html, or my display page, I made it really simple by adding a title with an h1 tag called "Welcome to my page".
+- For the index.html, or my display page, I made it really simple by adding a title with an h1 tag called `Welcome to my page`.
 Then underneath I wrote a question if the user would like to play Connect 4.
-- Then I created an "a" tag which displays the word "Play".
-This is crucial in order to link my index.html to my game.html.
+- Then I created an `a` tag which displays the word `Play`.
+This is crucial in order to link my `index.html` to my `game.html`.
-- The "Play" message is an "a" tag with a href of game.html.
-Therefore the user can click the play message and it would transfer to the game.html so the user can play the Connect 4 game.
+- The `Play` message is an `a` tag with a href of `game.html`.
+Therefore the user can click the play message and it would transfer to the `game.html` so the user can play the Connect 4 game.
 - In the game.html, I had a similar layout where there is a h1 title but this one is called "Connect 4".
 - Then underneath, I put a h2 tag with a message that would show who's turn it would be.
 With the combination of js, the message changes everytime a player's turn switches.
 - I also put 42 div tags inside a parent div tag with the class "board".
 This is to create the board.